of States

 Now, more than ever, we see the consequences of bad interactions between police and the communities they serve.
 When encounters between police and youth go wrong, the individuals, their communities, and all of us pay a steep and sometimes irrecoverable cost.

 Something is tragically broken.
-But at Strategies For Youth, we know there is a way to fix it.
+At Strategies For Youth, we know there is a way to fix it.

 Policing kids is hard.
 There’s scientific reason for that: kids’ brains aren’t developed (and won’t be until they are in their mid-20s) so they act more impulsively, take risks, and often make bad decisions.
 But training for encounters with youth amounts to 1% or less of the total training officers receive.